vpatel2018/finalProject/README.md

-CSC 426 Final Project: Neural Networks Implementation and Analysis
+# CSC 426 Final Project: Neural Networks Implementation and Analysis
-Authors: Vihan Patel, Lana Abdelmohsen, Luke Kurlandski, Amulya Badineni
+# Authors: Vihan Patel, Lana Abdelmohsen, Luke Kurlandski, Amulya Badineni

-FILES
+# Content Guide and High-level Description of Code
 1. neuralNetwork.py
   - Contains our neural network class to create a neural network.
   - Contains a neuron class used to create a node for a neural network.